Luketedwards/harmonize/README.md

 ![Conversations panel](/static/readme-files/features/convo-list-min.png)

 ### Direct Messaging
-This sections of the website allows for direct messaging between users.
+This section of the website allows for direct messaging between users.
 It operates much like the comments feature, allowing direct messages to be exchanged.
 It loads at the bottom of the scrollable div to always display the most recent message.

 Once a message is sent the recipient is notified that you have contacted them.